pichim/PES_Board/docs/markdown/ws3.md

 >**3.
 Backward**  <br>
 >**4.
 Emergency** <br>

 The objective is to set up a mechatronic system that mimics a can crusher press.
-Pressing the mechanical button will prompt to the **Forward** state in which the motor will move forward a specific number of revolutions (representing the press going down), and then, after reaching a specyfic number of rotation, move backwards to the initial position and then to the **Sleep** state.
-If the distance from the ultrasonic sensor while being in the **Forward** state drops below a certain threshold (limit) (e.g. an obstacle is in the way), the device should switch to the **Emergency** state and rapidly return to the initial position and shut down.
+Pressing the mechanical button will prompt the transition to the **Forward** state in which the motor will move forward a specific number of revolutions (representing the press going down), and then, after reaching a specific number of rotations, move backwards to the initial position and then to the **Sleep** state.
+If the distance from the ultrasonic sensor while being in the **Forward** state drops below a certain threshold (limit) (e.g., an obstacle is in the way), the device should switch to the **Emergency** state and rapidly return to the initial position and shut down.

-Before doing the task you may look at the [Structuring a Robot Task Tutorial](../markdown/tips.md#structuring-a-robot-task).
+Before doing the task, you may look at the [Structuring a Robot Task Tutorial](../markdown/tips.md#structuring-a-robot-task).

 1. Create the flow-chart diagram according to the description above.

-2. Connect the mechanical button to pin **PC_5** and and ground to the corresponding pin (see [Nucleo Board Pinmap][0])
+2. Connect the mechanical button to pin **PC_5** and ground to the corresponding pin (see [Nucleo Board Pinmap][0])

 3. Define a ``mechanical button`` object in the ``main()`` function with the appropriate pullup mode